ApolloAuto/apollo/docs/technical_documents/jointly_prediction_planning_evaluator.md

-# Jointly VectorNet-TNT-Interaction Evaluator
+# Inter-TNT (Jointly VectorNet-TNT-Interaction) Evaluator

-# Introduction

 The prediction module comprises 4 main functionalities: Container, Scenario, Evaluator and Predictor.

-An Evaluator predicts paths and speeds for any given obstacles.
+An Evaluator predicts trajectories and speeds for surrounding obstacles of autonomous vehicle.
 An evaluator evaluates a path(lane sequence) with a probability by the given model stored in prediction/data/.

-In Apollo 7.0, a new model named Jointly VectorNet-TNT-Interaction Evaluator is used to generate short term trajectory points.
-This model uses VectorNet as encoder and TNT as decoder, in which the planning information of ADC is inserted at the end.
-For scenarios at junction, the obstacle trajectory prediction by the new model is more accurate according to the results of our experiments and road tests.
+In Apollo 7.0, a new model named Inter-TNT is introduced to generate short-term trajectories.
+This model applys VectorNet as encoder and TNT as decoder, and latest planning trajectory of autonomous vehicle is used to interact with surrounding obstacles.
+Compared with the prediction model based on semantic map released in Apollo 6.0, the performance is increased by more than 20% in terms of minADE and minFDE, and the inference time is reduced from 15 ms to 10 ms.

 ![Diagram](images/interaction_model_fig_1.png)